-In many cases, the standard response to a tech support request might be to type out the steps needed to resolve a customer’s issue.
-However, the more complex the instructions, the more difficult it can be to write a response that is easy to understand and follow.
+In many cases, the standard response to a tech support request might be to type out the steps needed to resolve a customer or colleague’s issue.
+However, the more complex the instructions, the more difficult it can be to write a response that’s easy to understand and follow.

 1. Save time

 Most people contact tech support as a last resort.
 They’ve already invested time in trying to resolve their problem, and the faster the resolution, the better.
 Nobody wants to sit on the phone or reply to an email to ask, “Where do I find that button?” or, “Can you remind me what I’m looking for?”

 Instead, providing visual instructions can help prevent further frustration by helping your customer fix their problem quickly.
 And it’s not just faster and better for the customer!
 A tech support agent will save a significant amount of time by marking up a screenshot rather than typing a long email, and it saves the customer time by providing an easy-to-follow response.
 TechSmith’s tech support team uses Snagit to create screenshots, screencasts, and even an occasional GIF to show a process.

 When you show instead of tell, instructions are much more clear, which can prevent a lot of back-and-forth emails and follow-up questions.
 Visuals allow you to boil down your communication to what’s essential.
 Plus, according to research, people following directions with text and illustrations do 32% better than people following directions without illustrations.

 If your organization serves customers across multiple languages and cultures, effective communication can be even more challenging.
 While Google Translate is a good starting point for translingual communication, incorporating images into your tech support correspondence makes it easier to get the point across quickly and effectively — often with no text necessary.
 There is less risk of information getting lost in translation when you use a screenshot.